abbas-rz/Spicetify-Spotify-Downloader/README.md

 `spicetify apply`

 ### 4. Run the Python Script
-Run the Python script to configure the downloader:
+Run the Python script to run the downloader server backend (Needs to be running when downloading):
 `python main.py`

 ### 5. (Optional) Add Extensions Folder to Spotify
 To ensure local files are accessible, add the **Extensions** folder to your **Spotify Settings**: